Ayurvedic Treatment for PCOS (PMOS): A 90-Day Doctor's Plan

 What Ayurvedic treatment is actually targeting

 PCOS/PMOS is not one problem.
 For most women it is a loop of insulin resistance, low-grade inflammation, elevated androgens, and a stress (cortisol) component that feed each other.
-Ayurveda maps this to individual dosha patterns, most commonly a Kapha (metabolic) pattern, a Pitta (inflammatory) pattern, or a Vata (irregular) pattern, and tailors herbs, diet, and routine accordingly.
-Identifying your pattern is the first step; we cover this in detail in Ayurvedic PCOS typing.
+Ayurveda maps this to individual dosha patterns, most often a Kapha (metabolic) pattern, a Pitta (inflammatory) pattern, or a Vata (irregular) pattern, and tailors herbs, diet, and routine accordingly.
+Identifying your pattern is the first step, and we cover this in detail in Ayurvedic PCOS typing.

 The two root drivers worth fixing first